RmbRT-lang/.github/profile/README.md

 ![RmbRT-lang-chud](https://user-images.githubusercontent.com/12518378/184537409-a47a6add-1056-4092-8114-67d76a7a0cfe.png)

+*Do you find this obscene?
+The real obscenity are bad programming languages!*

 ## Status

 More information and documentation coming soon.
 I'm currently rewriting the self-hosted compiler to be more easily maintainable and extendable.